peterkaczorowski/kicad-mac-builder/README.md

 If you have both installed, make sure that /opt/homebrew/bin is before the /usr/local Homebrew location in your PATH.

-See the scripts inside ci/arm64_on_arm64/.
+See the scripts inside ci/.

-Currently, you do not need dyldstyle or wrangle-bundle for Apple Silicon builds.

 The Apple Silicon build support is experimental, and we'd love to hear how it's gone for you.
 Your feedback will help us stop flagging this whole section as experimental! :)

 Signing and Notarization
 ========================
 By default, kicad-mac-builder will sign KiCad with an ad-hoc signature, which does not require any setup or configuration.
+Your ad-hoc signed KiCad should run fine on your system, but cannot be notarized by Apple.
+When Mac applications are ad-hoc signed, they do not support Hardened Runtime, which provides extra security protection.

 kicad-mac-builder supports "real" signing and notarization of build outputs.  kicad-mac-builder expects you are using a Developer ID certificate.
 Details on creating one are available at https://developer.apple.com/developer-id/. kicad-mac-builder also expects you have stored your Apple developer account password in your keychain.
 See `man altool` for details.